rust-lang/book/nostarch/chapter20.md

 As an example of where you could use either a closure defined inline or a named function, let’s look at a use of the `map` method provided by the `Iterator` trait in the standard library.
-To use the `map` function to turn a vector of numbers into a vector of strings, we could use a closure, like this:
+To use the `map` method to turn a vector of numbers into a vector of strings, we could use a closure, as in Listing 20-29.

 ```
     let list_of_numbers = vec![1, 2, 3];